jamamirre/getting-and-cleaning-data/Project/README.md

 Background
 --------------------------------------
-The original Human Activity Recognition database was built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.
+The data used in this project is from Human Activity Recognition database.
+That database was built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.

 Data Set Information:
 --------------------------------------